 MACU RN on Your Check

 Here is where the “simple way” of finding your MACU routing number gets curious.
-While this information is already known to many people, there are still some who do not know this trick.
+While this information is already known to many people, some do not know this trick.

-Routing numbers are also called ABA routing number or transit routing number.
+Routing numbers are also called ABA routing numbers or transit routing numbers.
 So if you see these terminologies, they refer to the same thing.

 How to Read the MACU RN?

-Yes, those numbers that you see that consists of the routing number can be interpreted.
-If you are thinking that it would be a bit difficult, then you are thinking it wrong.
+Yes, those numbers that you see that consist of the routing number can be interpreted.
+If you think that it would be a bit difficult, then you are thinking it wrong.

 Parts of the MACU RN

 The first part is called the Federal Reserve Processing Symbol.
-That means those numbers are used for the Federal Reserve to locate an institution.
+That means the Federal Reserve uses those numbers to locate an institution.
 In this case, it is the MACU, which is a credit union and a financial institution.

 Federal Reserve Code